A mock embryo transfer can improve IVF success

 Our Las Vegas fertility doctors want to ensure that every transfer they perform results in a pregnancy.
 In addition to determining the best route and placement during a mock embryo transfer, our doctors are also looking at the uterine lining.
 They look at its development and thickness to determine whether it can support a pregnancy.

 Transferring an embryo when the uterine lining is ready is very important.
 Some patients may experience IVF failure, even with a PGS-tested embryo, if the lining is not ready.
-By performing a mock transfer, our doctors can transfer an embryo when the lining is receptive.
+By performing a mock transfer, our doctors can transfer when the lining is receptive.
 This increases the likelihood of IVF success.

 Contact us to schedule an appointment and learn more about all the steps our Las Vegas fertility doctors take to ensure a healthy IVF cycle.